fauder/Graphics-Framework/README.md

 # Graphics-Framework

-Personal graphics framework used to study graphics programming topics.
+Personal graphics framework I'm developing, to study graphics programming topics.

 ## Credits
 - To get up to speed with OpenGL, I use: